kenogit78/kenogit78/README.md

 I focus on Javascript frontend frameworks such as React, Vue and Nextjs.

-Nodejs is my preferred backend stack because of its Single-threaded architecture.
+Nodejs & Go are my backend stack.

 MySQL, postgreSQL are some database I'm proficient at, but MongoDB is still my favorite